Dynamic Graph Convolutional Networks Using the Tensor M-Product: Abstract

 \section{Abstract}

-Many irregular domains such as social networks, financial transactions, neuron connections, and natural language structures are represented as graphs.
+\baselineskip=9pt Many irregular domains such as social networks, financial transactions, neuron connections, and natural language constructs are represented using graph structures.
 In recent years, a variety of graph neural networks (GNNs) have been successfully applied for representation learning and prediction on such graphs.
-However, in many of the applications, the underlying graph changes over time and existing GNNs are inadequate for handling such dynamic graphs.
-In this paper we propose a novel technique for learning embeddings of dynamic graphs based on a tensor algebra framework.
+In many of the real-world applications, the underlying graph changes over time, however, most of the existing GNNs are inadequate for handling such dynamic graphs.
+In this paper we propose a novel technique for learning embeddings of dynamic graphs using a tensor algebra framework.
 Our method extends the popular graph convolutional network (GCN) for learning representations of dynamic graphs using the recently proposed tensor M-product technique.
-Theoretical results that establish the connection between the proposed tensor approach and spectral convolution of tensors are developed.
-Numerical experiments on real datasets demonstrate the usefulness of the proposed method for an edge classification task on dynamic graphs.
+Theoretical results presented establish a connection between the proposed tensor approach and spectral convolution of tensors.
+The proposed method \ours~ is consistent with the Message Passing Neural Network (MPNN) framework, accounting for both spatial and temporal message passing.
+Numerical experiments on real-world datasets demonstrate the performance of the proposed method for edge classification and link prediction tasks on dynamic graphs.
+We also consider an application related to the COVID-19 pandemic, and show how our method can be used for early detection of infected individuals from contact tracing data.